 In September 2012, a comprehensive draft report on the commonalities and differences between the jurisdictions in key areas of supervision was produced for public comment.
-Two public hearings were held in October 2012 to offer participants a chance to comment on the Dialogue Project's draft report.
+Two public hearings were held in October 2012 to offer participants a chance to comment on the Project's draft report.
 Based on the comments received, a revised final report was released in December 2012 entitled "EU-U.S. Dialogue Project Technical Committee Reports Comparing Certain Aspects of the Insurance Supervisory and Regulatory Regimes in the European Union and the United States".
-Based on the report, the Steering Committee also agreed on a "Way Forward" plan, which outlined common objectives and initiatives for the parties to be pursued over the next five years, through 2017.
-In April 2014, the Steering Committee met to discuss further steps to be integrated into the five-year plan.
-In July 2014, an update to the Way Forward was released which outlined progress to date on the project and reaffirmed the commitment to the project.
+Based on the report, in 2014 the Steering Committee also agreed on a "Way Forward" plan through 2017 which outlined common objectives and initiatives for the parties to be pursued over the next five years and hosted annual public events.